Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

 Whenever there are no directed edges (a.k.a. arcs) the dicograph is a cograph ($\befsp$ is not used).
 Cographs are characterised by the absence of $P_4$ as many people (re)discovered including us \cite{Ret96entcs}, see e.g. \cite{Kel85}.
+The graph $P_4: a\edge b \edge c \edge d$ is a path of length $4$, and $P4$-free means that the restriction of the graph to four distinct points never is $P4$: either it contains another edge, or does not contains the three consecutive edges.